maplerainresearch/MRR_ESPA/README.md

 - X, Y, and Z min endstops
 - Allows the use of a Z-axis probe, such as an inductive sensor, running on the input supply voltage (12V to 24V)
 - AUX1 connector for use with an external host, such as the closed-source MKS TFT32 (**Untested!!**)
-- Physical size of 99.5mm by 99.5mm.
+- Physical size of 99.5mm by 90.5mm.
 Mounting holes are 3.5mm in diameter, with centers 4mm from the edges.
-- "BOOT" button can be used to reset the board.

 # Firmware